GDIATTA/Terraform_Tutorial/README.md

 > **Initialize** - Install the plugins Terraform needs to manage the infrastructure. <br>
 > **Plan** - Preview the changes Terraform will make to match your configuration. <br>
 > **Apply** - Make the planned changes. <br>

+#### 3. Track your infrastructure <br>
+Terraform keeps track of your real infrastructure in a state file, which acts as a source of truth for your environment.
+Terraform uses the state file to determine the changes to make to your infrastructure so that it will match your configuration. <br>

+#### 4. Collaborate <br>
+Terraform allows you to collaborate on your infrastructure with its remote state backends.
+When you use HCP Terraform (free for up to five users), you can securely share your state with your teammates, provide a stable environment for Terraform to run in, and prevent race conditions when multiple people make configuration changes at once. <br>
+You can also connect HCP Terraform to version control systems (VCSs) like GitHub, GitLab, and others, allowing it to automatically propose infrastructure changes when you commit configuration changes to VCS.
+This lets you manage changes to your infrastructure through version control, as you would with application code. <br>